Kautenja/rosbag-tools/README.md

 # ROSBag Tools

-Use `python <script> --help` to print documentation for each of the following scripts.
+Use `python3 <script> --help` to print documentation for each of the following scripts.

 | Script                | Description                             |